chantrea8888/hw-readme-md/README.md

 | POST   |`/api/students`    | Login to system |
 | PUT    |`/api/students/:id`| Login to system |
 | DELETE |`/api/students/:id`| Login to system |

+## Environment Variables

+Create a .ev file in the root directory and add: